Why use Simul8 for digital twin simulation?

 Take the grocery sector, for example.
 Typically, if a supplier wants to win a contract with a supermarket to supply several thousand bananas, demonstrating that it can fulfil the order is going to put it head and shoulders above the competition during the bidding phase.

-A digital twin could mirror the entire supply chain along with all potential variables and delays, and simulation technology could be used to demonstrate the supplier’s likelihood of being able to fulfil an order in a range of different scenarios.
+Digital twin software could mirror the entire supply chain along with all potential variables and delays, and simulation technology could be used to demonstrate the supplier’s likelihood of being able to fulfil an order in a range of different scenarios.
 What happens in the event of a delay?
 What happens if one of the logistics companies goes belly-up?
 How might these events impact a supplier’s ability to fulfil an order?
 How dependable are they?